null

 • wash cycle length

-When one of these elements is too weak, the washing routine may not fully remove soils from the fabric.
+When one of these elements is too weak, the washing routine may not fully remove soil from the fabric.

 Detergent Chemistry

-Detergents contain surfactants that attach to oils and residues trapped inside absorbent fabrics.
-Once surrounded by detergent molecules, soils remain suspended in the wash water until they are rinsed away.
+Detergents contain surfactants that attach to oils and residue trapped inside absorbent fabrics.
+Once surrounded by detergent molecules, soils stay suspended in the wash water until they rinse away.

 Using too little detergent can leave residue behind.
-For detergent recommendations see recommended cloth diaper detergents.
+For detailed guidance, read How Much Detergent for Cloth Diapers?

 What Removes Urine Smell From Cloth Diapers?